$3,100,000Pressure sore death

 • Mental and emotional distress for the surviving family members

-Your lawyer could seek punitive damages if the nursing home’s or a specific staff member’s actions were egregious or reckless.
-These damages are there to punish the person(s) responsible for the nursing home elopement that resulted in the wrongful death.
-For example, if the missing resident wanders away to escape elder abuse.
+Your nursing home elopement lawyer could seek punitive damages if the nursing home’s or a specific staff member’s actions were egregious.
+These damages are awarded to punish the person(s) responsible for the nursing home elopement that resulted in their injury or death.

 Our nursing home law firm demonstrates a breach of duty by investigating whether the facility had sufficient security measures to prevent wandering residents from getting injured.

-Finally, we document damages by providing proof of any physical injuries and emotional impact of the elopement by using evidence such as medical records, witness testimony, and security system records, to name a few.
+Finally, we document damages by providing proof of any physical injuries and emotional distress of the elopement by using evidence such as medical records, witness testimony, and security system records.

 Navigating a nursing home elopement case is a complicated and stressful situation.
-From the legal intricacies to the emotional toll the incident has taken on the family and loved ones, having a legal professional to help you navigate the case is essential for their well-being and a successful case.
+From the legal intricacies to the emotional toll the elopement incident has taken on the family and loved ones, having a legal professional to help you navigate the case is essential for their well-being and a successful case.
+Here’s what our team can do to assist:

 Investigating the Cause of the Accident

-A critical component of an elopement case against a nursing home or assisted living facility is determining the cause of an accident.
-The primary goal is to see if the official cause of the accident or death can be linked to the facility or its nursing home staff members.
+A critical component of a nursing home elopement case is determining the cause of an accident.
+The primary goal is to see if the official cause of the accident or death can be linked to the facility or its nursing home staff members, including medical professionals who work at the facility.

-Working with an attorney with the resources and expertise in nursing home cases is a great way to uncover the truth.
+Working with a nursing home abuse attorney who has the resources and expertise in nursing home cases is a great way to uncover the truth.

 Determining who’s liable for elopement in nursing homes isn’t black and white.
 In many cases, negligence falls on multiple people or institutions.
 When you work with an experienced attorney, they’ll be able to help you identify all the liable parties so you can file a thorough claim and ensure you hold the appropriate people accountable.